InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Preliminary

+Model editing~\cite{Yao, mend} aims to adjust a base model $\psi$ to a post-edited model $\psi'$ according to a set of editing information $\mathcal{T} = \{t_1,\dots,t_n\}$: $\psi' = \text{Edit}(\psi, \{t_1,\dots,t_n\})$.
 Here, ``$\text{Edit}$'' indicates the model editing method, while $\{t_1,\dots,t_n\}$ represents the knowledge pieces to be integrated.
-A typical example of editing information is query-label pair $t=(x, y)$, where the goal is for the edited model to produce $y$ in response to input $x$, even if the original model does not:
+A typical example of editing information is query-label pair $t=(x, y)$, where the goal is for the edited model to produce $y$ in response to input $x$, even if the original model does not: $\psi(x) \neq y, \psi'(x) = y$.
 When the editing set contains only a single piece of information ($|\mathcal{T}|=1$), this is known as single-instance editing.
 In contrast, batch editing refers to the scenario where multiple pieces of knowledge are updated simultaneously ($|\mathcal{T}|>1$).
 Batch editing is particularly practical in real-world applications, where simultaneously updating several edits is often required.
 In these scenarios, it will be more efficient to integrate them into the model in a single operation.

 In practice, editing information can take various forms beyond simple query-label pairs.
 For instance, multiple related edits can be combined to enable multihop editing, or updated knowledge may be provided as a paragraph of natural language text.
-In such scenarios, many traditional editing methods may struggle to produce the desired outcomes, since they are not designed to handle these diverse types of edit information.
-In contrast, in-context learning (ICL) approaches, where editing information is simply concatenated as contextual prefixes, offer a straightforward yet powerful solution:
+In such scenarios, many traditional editing methods may struggle to produce the desired outcomes, since they are not designed to handle these diverse types of editing information.
+In contrast, in-context learning (ICL) approaches, where editing information is simply concatenated as contextual prefixes, offer a straightforward yet powerful solution: $\text{Edit}_\text{ICL}(\psi, \{t_1,\dots,t_n\})(x) = \psi(t_1,\dots,t_n, x)$.
 By leveraging the LLM’s ability to understand and reason over context, ICL can naturally accommodate a wide range of editing scenarios.
 Nevertheless, ICL is constrained by the context window of LLMs, and its accuracy and efficiency tend to decline when processing larger batches of edits.